IDMNYU/IdeationPrototypingFA19_McDermott/week07.md

 #### /Assignments for Next Week/

 * Continue work on **Project 02, [City as Site](city_as_site.md)** Part 2 due 10/31
-    * Bring supplies to class you can work during class time, we'll take turn doing individual meetings
+    * Bring supplies to class so you can work during class time, we'll take turns doing individual meetings
 * Keep your website updated with your constant input/output; prepare for your midterm check-in
 * Put your map / visualization created for Assign 06: Classmate Discovery on your website